ulises-jeremias/dotfiles/docs/Customization.md

 To customize the dotfiles, follow these steps:

-1. Run the command `chezmoi init` to initialize Chezmoi.
+1. Run the command `chezmoi init --source ~/.dotfiles` to initialize Chezmoi.

-2. Run the command `chezmoi edit` to open the dotfiles directory.
+2. Run the command `chezmoi edit --source ~/.dotfiles` to open the dotfiles directory.

 3. Customize the dotfiles to suit your preferences and workflow.

-4. Run the command `chezmoi apply` to apply the changes.
+4. Run the command `chezmoi apply --source ~/.dotfiles` to apply the changes.

 ## Examples